Searching remote sensed imagery from various image providers

 open a notebook.

-With displayed search form, you can enter search extent and following search criteria:
+With displayed search form, you can enter select your data geographically and apply some search criteria:

-Product type: the searched product type.
-List filtering is performed using product types description keywords.
+- Product type: the searched product type.
 For each entry of the drop-down list, a tooltip is displayed at hovering time with corresponding description.

-Date range: minimal and maximal dates of the search temporal window.
+- Start date: minimal date of the search temporal window.

-Max cloud cover: maximum cloud cover allowed in search results in percent.
-100% will disable cloud cover filtering.
+- Max cloud cover: maximum cloud cover allowed in search results in percent.

-Additional parameters: used to enter key-value pairs criteria for the request.
-See available parameters in EODAG documentation.
+- Additional parameters: used to enter key-value pairs criteria for the request.

 The results overview popup is compopsed of 3 parts: